 What is root canal treatment?

-Root canal treatment falls within a branch of dentistry known as endodontics which refers to treatment carried out inside the tooth.
-It can be carried out by an endodontist — a dentist that has undertaken an additional 3 to 4 years of specialist training — or by a general dentist with 4 to 5 years of education and training.
+This procedure is carried out by an endodontist — a dentist that has undertaken an additional 3 to 4 years of specialist training — or by a general dentist with 4 to 5 years of education and training.

-The build-up of decay beneath a filling, trauma to the tooth, and untreated dental decay are all reasons you might need root canal therapy.
+The build-up of decay beneath a filling, trauma to the tooth and untreated dental decay are all reasons you might need root canal therapy.

-If you experience tooth pain then we recommend visiting a dentist as quickly as possible.
-Once a nerve is damaged it’s usually irreversible and the only option is root canal treatment to save the tooth or its removal altogether.
+If you experience tooth pain, we recommend visiting a dentist as quickly as possible.
+Once a nerve is damaged, it’s usually irreversible, and the only option is root canal treatment to save the tooth or its removal altogether.

-What is the root canal procedure?
+What is the Root Canal Procedure?

 Before commencing the root canal procedure, our dentist will numb the area of your mouth with a local anaesthetic, and if you prefer, you can also request dental sedation to remove all feelings of anxiety and put you into a relaxed state.